Need carbs to build and maintain muscle? Don’t think so!

 Ketones are muscle-sparing

-The theory goes that without a high-protein intake, you cannot maintain muscle mass.
+The theory goes that you cannot maintain muscle mass without a high-protein intake.
 This is not actually true.
-A ketogenic diet, even though it is moderate in protein, can prevent muscle from breaking down through the magic of ketosis.
+Even though it is moderate in protein, a ketogenic diet can prevent muscle from breaking down through the magic of ketosis.
 Ketone bodies and especially beta-hydroxybutyrate (BHB) are muscle sparing.

 When you’re following a ketogenic diet, your body starts using fat and ketones as primary sources of fuel, instead of glucose.
 This leads to less protein conversion into glucose, which in the end, will spare the protein in your body and maintain muscle mass.